Free-fall in a uniform gravitational field in non-commutative quantum mechanics: Introduction

-We address the issue of the Equivalence Principle in NCQM motivated by the study due to Davies in the case of ordinary quantum mechanics \cite{davies1}.
-Although ({\it i}$\,$) classically the Equivalence Principle has a {\it local} character, and ({\it ii}$\,$) in a uniform gravitational field the Schr\"odinger equation leads to mass-dependent results, one can still say that the Equivalence Principle is realized at the quantum level if the motion of a quantum particle is considered to be described by a wave packet.
-This is a consequence of the Ehrenfest's theorem (see discussion in \cite{davies1}).
-Nevertheless, Davies asks about the validity of the Equivalence Principle in the case of \textit{delocalized} quantum states, such as \textit{energy eigenstates}.
-These do not have classical counterparts associated to a (localized) particle with a well-defined trajectory, being of a different nature as compared to those localized states.
-In order to analyse this, Davies considered a variant of the ({\it gendanken}) experiment of Galileo at the leaning Tower of Pisa, with particles of different masses that would be vertically projected up in a uniform gravitational field.
+In the second part of this paper we consider the issue of the Equivalence Principle in the context of NCQM.
+In ordinary quantum mechanics, this is an interesting and subtle question (see, e.g., \cite{Lammerzahl:1996se}).
+We address the issue of the (Weak) Equivalence Principle in NCQM motivated by the study due to Davies in the case of ordinary quantum mechanics \cite{Davies:2006}.
+Although (\emph{i}$\,$) classically the Equivalence Principle has a {\it local} character, and (\emph{ii}$\,$) in a uniform gravitational field the Schr\"odinger equation leads to mass-dependent results, one can still say that the Equivalence Principle is realized at the quantum level if the motion of a quantum particle is considered to be described by a wave packet.
+This is a consequence of the Ehrenfest's theorem (see discussion in \cite{Davies:2006}).
+Nevertheless, Davies asks about the validity of the Equivalence Principle in the case of \emph{delocalized} quantum states, such as energy eigenstates.
+These do not have classical counterparts associated to a localized particle with a well-defined trajectory.
+In order to analyse this, Davies considered a variant of the ({\it gedanken}) experiment of Galileo at the leaning Tower of Pisa, with particles of different masses that would be vertically projected up in a uniform gravitational field.
 For classical particles, in the neighbourhood of the Earth, for instance, the out-and-back time is twice that spent in climbing, but for quantum particles there is a non-vanishing probability that they tunnel into the classically forbidden region.
 This special feature of the quantum theory might then give rise to a departure from the classical turnaround time, since a delay might ensue.
-In ordinary quantum mechanics, when one considers stationary, energy eigenstates, Davies \cite{davies1} showed that, when the measurement is made far from the classical turning point, the time of flight of a quantum particle is identical to the classical result.
-In this sense the (weak) Equivalence Principle is preserved in quantum mechanics.
-In order to measure the time of flight associated with \textit{delocalized} states, Davies applied a simple model of \textit{quantum clock}, due to Peres \cite{peres} (see Sec.
-6).
-This clock runs just when the particle travels within a given region of interest and does not measure absolute instants of time, but just the time difference.
-This is crucial, as in such a way one can avoid the collapse of the wave function.
-Peres showed that his quantum clock model correctly records the time of flight of a free particle.
+In ordinary quantum mechanics, when one considers stationary, energy eigenstates, Davies showed that, when the measurement is made far from the classical turning point, the time of flight of a quantum particle is identical to the classical result \cite{Davies:2006}.
+In this sense the (Weak) Equivalence Principle is preserved in quantum mechanics.
+In order to measure the time of flight associated with delocalized states, Davies applied a simple model of quantum clock, due to Peres \cite{Peres:1980}.
+This clock runs only when the particle travels within a given region of interest and does not measure absolute instants of time, but just the time difference.